-DENVER (AP) -- Two Colorado cantaloupe farmers who pleaded guilty to charges stemming from a deadly listeria outbreak in 2011, the deadliest case of foodborne illness in the nation in a quarter century, were sentenced Tuesday to five years of probation and six months of home detention.
+DENVER (AP) -- Two Colorado cantaloupe farmers who pleaded guilty to misdemeanor charges stemming from a deadly listeria outbreak in 2011 have been sentenced to five years of probation and six months of home detention.

-They pleaded guilty last year to misdemeanor counts of introducing adulterated food into interstate commerce and faced up to up to six years in prison and $1.5 million in fines.
+They pleaded guilty last year to counts of introducing adulterated food into interstate commerce.

-The outbreak caused 33 deaths and sickened 147 people in 28 states.
-Relatives of seven of those who died testified during the hearing, with some asking for probation but others asking for prison time for the brothers.
+Relatives of seven of the 33 people killed in the outbreak testified during the sentencing hearing, with some asking for probation but others seeking prison time for the brothers.